Using the zm CLI (command line interface) it is possible to perform bulk actions such as:

 zm -s https://zmsrv21:9880 admin -c loadusers userlist.csv -p Marketing -r mediaadmin

-Password column can contain a dummy string for LDAP or PingRealm (security realm).
+The password column can contain a dummy string for LDAP or PingRealm (security realm).
 Do not enter the actual password in the CSV.
-A web browser will be launched for authenticate the CLI user for OpenID realms.

 Get users mapped to a role or project vault